jakeyoos/documents/5_dimension_types.md

 # Dimension Types

-Dimensions have many different types.
+Dimensions can have many different types.
 In this lesson we'll look at examples of all these types and briefly talk about when to use them.
 For more complete documentation about types, check out our [Dimension and Filter Types](https://looker.com/docs/reference/field-reference/dimension-type-reference) page.<br /><br />

 #### String